elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - _Data Sending Trojan_: Uses keylogger technology to capture sensitive data
   - Example passwords, credit card and banking information
   - The data is then sent to the attacker
-- Loggers are often part of a larger malware suite of functionality
+- Loggers are often part of malware with multiple functions or attacks
-  - For example, collecting and sending all phone and computer data
+  - For example, collecting and sending all phone and computer data found on a computer
-  - Modifies the display of web pages to request information to harvest
+- Often modifies the display of trusted web pages to request additional information to harvest
+- Login Trojans spoof legitimate login pages of well known sites to harvest user credentials
 ---
 ## Zeus Trojan

 ![](../images/Zeus%20Malware3.jpg)

-- Zeus malware was one of the most widespread and damaging trojans deployed
+- The Zeus malware was a very widespread and highly damaging Trojans
-- The main attack vector was via an email phishing attack
+- The main attack vector was a phishing email that with a URL for an XSS attack
-  - Users who clicked on the link would have Zeus installed
+- Victims who clicked on the URL would have Zeus installed on their computer
-  - It didn't masquerade as an application, it tended to hide in infected systems
+- Zeus didn't masquerade as an application but rather modified existing applications
-- Currently, in "retirement," it is the inspiration for many similar trojans
+- Currently, in "retirement," it is still the inspiration for many similar trojans

 Notes:
 Image Credit: https://techieandwhatever.blogspot.com/2017/06/what-is-zeus-malware-and-how-does-it.html